 If they do not comply with the FATF standards of their local VASPs, FATF reserves the option to penalize countries with VASP by adding them to a high-risk watchlist (gray list) or incompatibility list (blacklist).

-Countries will make it a priority for VASPs in jurisdictions to fully comply with FATF's AML / CFT regulations or absence in jurisdictions until the end of June 2020.
-In March 2019, there were fewer than 20 countries in the world where Bitcoin ownership was illegal or restricted, and if there is no suitable Travel Rule solution in 2020, the increase in this number could become a real risk.
+Countries will make it a priority for VASPs in jurisdictions to comply with FATF's AML / CFT regulations fully or absent in jurisdictions until the end of June 2020.
+In March 2019, there were fewer than 20 countries where Bitcoin ownership was illegal or restricted, and if there is no suitable Travel Rule solution in 2020, the increase in this number could become a real risk.
 When countries are exposed to money laundering and terrorist funds due to cryptocurrencies, the easiest way for them would be to ban cryptocurrencies completely or bankrupt them.

 What Are The Obstacles to FATF Travel Rules Compatibility?

 In addition to the numerous different challenges, the process of transmitting the necessary data to comply with the travel rule of VASPs and similar regulations still needs to be resolved.
 Currently, many cryptocurrency businesses comply with two-thirds of the questions asked by the Travel Rule and FATF's global regulatory guidance.

 Experts say the cryptocurrency industry can be better presented with a simple framework and resource set that all VASPs can use to create a path to compatibility based on their own needs and their local jurisdictions' requirements.
 FATF will review the industry's adoption of guidelines in June, assessing the impact and future steps to dominate crime activity in the cryptocurrency industries.
 The more harmonized the regulation, the easier it will be to implement it.